Investigamer/Proxyshop/README.md

 * Planeswalkers also require manual intervention to position text layers and the ragged textbox divider, but are automated up until that point.

 # Google Drive Privacy Policy
-Proxyshop does not collect any information from uers, period.
+Proxyshop does not collect any information from users, period.
 Google Drive integration is purely for the purpose of keeping installed plugins up-to-date, our contributors almost always share their PSD files utilizing Google Drive, making it the easiest and safest way to share the files and metadata required to check for routine updates.